King Super 20 (Series V) tenor saxophone

 can't beat a decent bit of leverage here, it's something modern

 manufacturers ought to look back to.
 I wasn't that thrilled with

-get your shoes shined up!
+get your shoes shined up.

 And how does it play?